 You may change Your benefit option at any time.
-You may decrease coverage, or increase coverage to a higher option.
-An increase in coverage will be subject to Your submission of an application that meets Our approval.
+You may decrease coverage or increase coverage to a higher option.

 Any such increase in coverage is subject to the Deferred Effective Date.

 Do coverage amounts change if there is a change in my class or my rate of pay?